 In the wake of the COVID-19 pandemic, “over 60% of nonprofits are anticipating significant decreases in terms of their fundraising ability,” according to Amir Pasic, dean of the Lilly Family School of Philanthropy at Indiana University.

-This challenge complicates long-term strategic planning for nonprofits.
+This challenge complicates the long-term nonprofit strategic planning process.
 Strategic planning gives you a blueprint for advancing your mission.
-It aligns your organization around the mission, sets goals and objectives, and details key operational tasks.
+It aligns your organization around the mission statement, sets achievable goals and objectives, and details key operational tasks.

 But strategic plans now have to adapt to economic uncertainty.
-Digital transformation can alleviate some of that pressure by introducing new technologies that improve your ability to connect with stakeholders and help you operate more efficiently.
+Digital transformation can be incorporated in a new type of strategic planning model to alleviate some of that pressure.
+It provides new technologies that improve your ability to connect with your organization’s leadership and external stakeholders and helps you operate more efficiently based on your nonprofit’s strengths.

 Digital Transformation Improves Internal Communication and Collaboration